Skip to content

 What Happens Next: Risks on the Horizon

 Some defense industry analysts have raised the question of whether the reorganization is the first step toward dissolving DCAA entirely and returning audit functions to the individual military services.
 DCAA leadership has described the 2025 changes as the first phase of a broader effort to restructure and position the agency for the future, signaling more changes ahead.
+The April 2026 move to 23 hubs confirmed that reading.

 Three developments to watch: